 Hailing from Richardson, Texas, Samuel Park is a Dallas-based musician, teacher, producer, and arts administrator.
-Sam began his career with Bridge the Gap in 2015 as the Director of Education and rose to the position of President and CEO in 2017.
-An esteemed horn player, he regularly performs with the Meadows Symphony Orchestra, Meadows Wind Ensemble, SYZYGY, and various chamber ensembles.
+Sam began his service as Executive Director in 2017.
+An esteemed horn player, he regularly performs with the Meadows Symphony Orchestra, Meadows Wind Ensemble, and various chamber ensembles.

-Through Bridge the Gap, Sam synergizes all his musical interests into an avenue that benefits everyone in the community.
-Sam is currently pursuing his B.M. in Music Education at the Meadows School of the Arts at SMU.
+Through Bridge the Gap, Sam synergizes all his musical interests into an avenue that positively impacts the people of Dallas.
+Sam is currently pursuing his B.M. in Music Education at the Meadows School of the Arts.